sszokoly/avaya/utils/cm/README.md

 This script is supposed to be run in crontab and backs up the ecs logs files of Avaya Communication Manager to a desired destination folder.
 The Avaya Communication Manager by default retains the last 1000 ecs log files.
 A new ecs log file is created when the size of the file reaches 1MByte or every seconds.
-In a busy system when MST trace is configured so that it generated and writes out lot of data to the ecs log files the worst case scenario is that the system keeps only the last 1000 seconds worth of data which is often not enough.
-To keep a copy of a larger set of ecs log files configure and use this script.
+In a busy system when MST trace is configured so that it generates lot of data keeping last 1000 seconds worth of data only is often not enough.
+To keep a copy of a larger set of ecs log files use this script.
 There is always a partition on the system where plenty of disk space is available.
-You should edit this file with the desired parameters then add it to crontab (crontab -e) to run it every 10 mins or less if need to, for example in crontab:
+Nowadays it is the /var/web/ partition.
+You should edit this file with the desired parameters then add it to crontab (crontab -e) to run it every X mins.
+For example to run it every 10mins add this to crotab:

 ### Example ###
 ```
 */10 * * * * /usr/bin/python /var/home/admin/backup_ecs.py
 ```
+*Note: "/usr/bin/python" may be "/bin/python" on your CM version.

 ### Parameters ###